garrypolley/ai-jobs-anlaysis/README.md

 ## Overview

-This dashboard visualizes and analyzes data from the [Anthropic Economic Index](https://huggingface.co/datasets/Anthropic/EconomicIndex/tree/main/release_2025_03_27) to help understand how AI might affect different types of work.
+This dashboard visualizes and analyzes data from the [Anthropic Economic Index](https://www.anthropic.com/economic-index) to help understand how AI might affect different types of work.
+The data is sourced from their [Hugging Face dataset](https://huggingface.co/datasets/Anthropic/EconomicIndex/tree/main/release_2025_03_27).
 The analysis is particularly relevant in light of recent industry discussions about AI's potential to displace entry-level white-collar jobs.

 ## Features